mshilts1/micro4R/README.md

 The first thing you may notice is the ‘SampleIDs’ are the kinds of IDs that only a computer could love.
-For my standard workflow, I like to keep the SampleIDs as the FASTQ file names for full transparency and so I can always easy go back and track down the original FASTQ ID.
+For my standard workflow, I like to keep the SampleIDs as the FASTQ file names because they will by default automatically match the SampleIDs generated with dada2_asvtable().

-That’s why there’s also a ‘LabID’, which is an ID that could have been used all through specimen processing, and is much more human-friendly.
+In this example, there is also a ‘LabID’ field, which is an ID that may have been used all through specimen processing, and is much more
+human-friendly:

 ``` r
 metadata$LabID